 After you are done with any WIMStruct, you can call wimlib_free() to free all resources associated with it.
 Also, when you are completely done with using wimlib in your program, you can call wimlib_global_cleanup() to free any other resources allocated by the library.

 Most functions in wimlib return 0 on success and a positive wimlib_error_code value on failure.
 Use wimlib_get_error_string() to get a string that describes an error code. wimlib also can print error messages to standard error itself when an error happens, and these may be more informative than the error code; to enable this, call wimlib_set_print_errors().
 Please note that this is for convenience only, and some errors can occur without a message being printed.
 Currently, error messages and strings (as well as all documentation, for that matter) are only available in English.

 To support Windows as well as UNIX-like systems, wimlib's API typically takes and returns strings of wimlib_tchar, which are in a platform-dependent encoding.

 On Windows, each wimlib_tchar is 2 bytes and is the same as a "wchar_t", and the encoding is UTF-16LE.

-This section documents some technical limitations of wimlib not already documented in the man page for wimlib-imagex.
+This section documents some technical limitations of wimlib not already described in the documentation for wimlib-imagex.